-5.6.4 Lesson: What happens next in Embedded?
+7.6.4 Lesson: What happens next in Embedded?

-This lesson looks at what is driving new Embedded Systems, including development strategies.
+Embedded Systems, as a subject, is not static.
+This lesson looks at what drives new Embedded Systems, including development strategies.
 The class covers applying new technologies to standard Embedded Systems and how these technologies will affect future decision-making.
-Embedded Systems is not a static subject.

-- 1. Future of Embedded Systems - (a) Machine Learning: Evolutionary Algorithms, Neural Networks and Fuzzy Logic - (b) Discussion around Embedded Applications
+- 1. Future of Embedded Systems - (a) Machine Learning: Evolutionary Algorithms, Neural Networks, and Fuzzy Logic - (b) Discussion around Embedded Applications